TOP 10 Most Dangerous Dinosaurs In The World

 The Giganotosaurus, an eight to ten-ton three-toed predator whose remains were found near the Argentinosaurus, is one of the enormous dinosaurs to ever walk on Earth. 🦕

 The inescapable conclusion: The Giganotosaurus was one of the few theropods capable of destroying an adult titanosaur (or, at least, a juvenile).
-TOP 10 Most Dangerous Dinosaur in The World
+TOP 10 Most Dangerous Dinosaurs in The World

 Its name means “smooth teeth.”
 Liopleurodons were carnivorous marine reptiles.
 They belong to the Pilosauroidea family.
 They lived during the Middle Jurassic Period and could reach an enormous length of 25 meters. 🐋